-China: Talks impossible with a US knife to Beijing’s neck
+China official says talks impossible with ‘US holding knife’

-BEIJING (AP) — A Chinese trade envoy says talks with Washington are impossible while the United States “holds a knife” to Beijing’s neck by imposing tariff hikes.
+BEIJING (AP) — China cannot hold talks with Washington on ending their escalating trade dispute while the United States “holds a knife” to Beijing’s neck by imposing tariff hikes, a Chinese official said Tuesday.

-The deputy commerce minister’s warning Tuesday followed Beijing’s release of a report accusing President Donald Trump of bullying other countries and disrupting the global economy.
+The warning came after the Chinese government released a report that accused President Donald Trump of bullying other countries.
+It dampened hopes for progress toward a settlement of their war over Beijing’s technology policy.

-The report dampened hopes for progress toward settling the dispute over Beijing’s technology policy.
-Both sides have raised tariffs on billions of dollars of each other’s goods.
+Trump went ahead Monday with a tax hike on $200 billion of Chinese imports.
+Beijing retaliated by imposing penalties on $60 billion of U.S. goods.

 Most Read Business Stories